idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 # UniFramework

-A lightweight, convention-based remote dispatch framework for Roblox — built around a unified packet system that routes client and server actions through named modules with zero boilerplate.

----

-## Overview

-UniFramework eliminates the need to manually wire up RemoteEvents per feature.
-Instead, you define **server modules** (`S_`) and **client modules** (`C_`) following a naming convention, and the framework automatically discovers, requires, and dispatches calls to the correct function — all through a single shared remote infrastructure.
+A prediction-based remote dispatch framework for Roblox.
+The client acts immediately — playing animations, showing effects, responding to input — while the server receives the action, validates it, and replicates the authoritative result back.
+This keeps gameplay feeling responsive while still giving the server full control over what actually counts.

+For example: a player throws a punch.
+The client plays the animation instantly.
+The server receives the request, checks if the punch is valid (cooldown, range, etc.), and only then replicates the hit effect to other clients.
+The client never waits on the server for things the player should feel immediately.

+UniFramework handles the plumbing for this pattern — a single shared remote infrastructure that routes calls to the right module and function on either side, with zero per-feature wiring.

 ```
+[Client] Tool activated → C_Punch.Start(char)
+    │  plays local animation immediately (prediction)
-Client calls Packet:Fire(char, { Module = "Punch", Function = "Activate" })
+    └─► ServerRemote:Fire(char, { Module = "Punch", Function = "Activate" })
-         └─► UniHandler receives it on the server
+              │
-               └─► finds S_Punch, calls S_Punch.Activate(Character, data, player)
+         [UniHandler] → finds S_Punch → S_Punch.Activate(Character, data, player)
-                     └─► server fires ReplicateRemote
-                           └─► UniReplicator receives it on the client
+              │  server validates the action
+              └─► ReplicateRemote:Fire(char, { Module = "Punch", Function = "Effects" }, { Type = "Highlight" })
+                        │
-                                 └─► finds C_Punch, calls C_Punch.Effects(args)
+                   [UniReplicator] → finds C_Punch → C_Punch.Effects(args)
+                        └─► renders confirmed effect on all clients
 ```

 ---